OpenTechSchool/python-flask/README.md

 This is a friendly how-to for contributors to the Websites with Python Flask course at OpenTechSchool.
 First, a quick refresher on the course:

+> Ever wanted to learn how websites work or wanted to build one yourself?
+Or maybe you have played around with some HTML but wonder how to get it to actually do something?
+Now is the time to start with our Websites with Python Flask workshop.
+We'll take you through creating a basic interactive website using Flask, a very popular choice for websites created using the Python programming language.

+> You will only need a laptop and a very basic understanding of Python (such as from our Introduction to Programming workshop).
+If you have previous experience with HTML, CSS and JavaScript then that is great too (but not required).

 So we are expecting users who have written a little code before but never shared it.
 They may have some JS, Python or Ruby skills, and may have written a bit of HTML and CSS.
 We won't be expecting them to have Python installed when they show up.

 # Class format